Protein is necessary to build muscle. Bodybuilders and protein shakes are synonymous.

 Vegetarian sources of tryptophan: chocolate, chickpeas, almonds, sunflower seeds, spirulina, bananas, peanuts

 Valine is essential for endurance and overall muscle health.
-Along with Leucine and Isoleucine, Valine is one among the three famous branched-chain amino acids (BCAAs).
+Along with Leucine and Isoleucine, Valine is one of the three famous branched-chain amino acids (BCAAs).
 During physical activity, this amino acid helps prevent the breakdown of muscle tissue.
 It also supplies extra glucose to the muscles for energy production.
-Valine has been proven to help alleviate disorders of the muscles,
+Valine has been proven to help alleviate disorders of the muscles (14).

-Vegetarian sources of valine: nuts, beans, spinach, legumes, broccoli, chia seeds, figs, avocado, apples, blueberries, apricots.
+Vegetarian sources of valine: nuts, beans, spinach, legumes, broccoli, chia seeds, figs, avocado, apples, blueberries, and apricots.

 An Extra Word on BCAAs – Myth or Truth?

 Since there is so much hype surrounding branched-chain amino acids (BCAAs), let’s take a closer look at these particular amino acids- namely leucine, valine, and isoleucine.
-The BCAAs are considered different from other essential amino acids as they are metabolized mostly in the skeletal muscles rather than the liver.
+The BCAAs are considered different from other essential amino acids as they are metabolized mostly in the skeletal muscles rather than the liver (15).

 BCAAs are claimed to improve protein absorption, reduce muscle fatigue, replenish energy levels, increase recovery rates and help build muscle faster.
 You may have even heard that not taking enough BCAAs can cause muscle loss in bodybuilders.
 Well!
 There is some truth in there, but not all of it.

-When Robert R. Wolfe University of Arkansas for Medical Sciences, published a research entitled “Branched-chain amino acids and muscle protein synthesis in humans: myth or reality?” in the Journal of the International Society of Sports Nutrition, it caused an uproar in the protein supplements industry and BCAA supplements took on a major bashing.
+When Robert R. Wolfe University of Arkansas for Medical Sciences, published a study “Branched-chain amino acids and muscle protein synthesis in humans: myth or reality?” in the Journal of the International Society of Sports Nutrition (16).
+It caused an uproar in the protein supplements industry and BCAA supplements took on a major bashing.